Genivia/ugrep/README.md

 ### Tests

-The following tests span a range of use cases:
+The following tests span a range of practical use cases:

 Test | Command                                                          | Description
 ---- | ---------------------------------------------------------------- | -----------------------------------------------------